bromidr/bromidr.github.io/_posts/2019-07-31-invasive-species.md

 Mishael, and Azariah what had happened.
 He urged them to ask the God of heaven to show them his mercy by telling them the secret, so they would not be executed along with the other wise men of Babylon.
 That night the secret was revealed to Daniel in a vision.
-Then Daniel praised the God of heaven.
-(Daniel 2:16-19 NLT)
+Then Daniel praised the God of heaven. <cite>Daniel 2:16-19 NLT</cite>
 >
 Then Daniel went in to see Arioch, whom the king had ordered to execute the wise men of Babylon.
 Daniel said to him, “Don’t kill the wise men.
 Take me to the king, and I will tell him the meaning of his dream.”
-Arioch quickly took Daniel to the king and said, “I have found one of the captives from Judah who will tell the king the meaning of his dream!”
-(Daniel 2:24-25 NLT)
+Arioch quickly took Daniel to the king and said, “I have found one of the captives from Judah who will tell the king the meaning of his dream!” <cite>Daniel 2:24-25 NLT</cite>

 Nebuchadnezzar could not interpret the dream; nor could the magicians, astrologers, sorcerers, and Chaldeans.
 And because of this, Nebuchadnezzar